syrsly/StreamlabsChatbotSmartRegex/README.md

 Say "You're breathtaking!" or "ur amazing" and you'll get a nice response with this:
 `youre /.*[yY]?[oO]?[uU]\'?[rR]?[eE]?\s+(\w+).*/ 4 everyone "No, *you're* $resp1!"`

+Say "!joke" or "Tell me a joke" or anything with "joke" word and the bot will tell a joke from ICanHazDadJoke API:
+`joke /.*joke.*/ 5 everyone "$joke"`

+Note: Jokes can also be loaded from a jokes.conf file or via another API, but this will require minor code edits in the Parse function.

+Say "!weather" or "What's the weather like" or anything with "weather" word and the bot will tell weather from the OpenWeatherMap API (requires setup, see "OpenWeatherMap API" code in Parse function):
+`weather /.*weather.*/ 5 everyone "$weather"`

+Note: Weather API returns JSON response.
+This example is included to show you how to use JSON in the Parse function.

-Test your regex's here: https://regexr.com/
+Test your regex here: https://regexr.com/

-Here's a short clip of myself working on my own regex ideas for this script: https://www.twitch.tv/syrsly/clip/CulturedCrowdedSwallowGrammarKing
+Here's a short clip of myself (Syrsly) working on my own regex ideas for this script: https://www.twitch.tv/syrsly/clip/CulturedCrowdedSwallowGrammarKing

 Like this bot script?
 I used to use it on my stream, but I've moved to greener pastures with PhantomBot.
 PhantomBot isn't as flexible or as easy to understand, but it can run headless on a VPS with 24/7 uptime, so I highly recommend it if you're willing to move to a VPS.